vexelon-dot-net/currencybg.app/README.md

 Please log feature requests or bug reports using the [Issues Board](https://github.com/vexelon-dot-net/currencybg.app/issues) or fork this repository and contribute back by sending [pull requests](https://github.com/vexelon-dot-net/currencybg.app/pulls).

 ## Development

+From version `3.3.0` onwards, the project requires [Android Studio Canary](https://developer.android.com/studio/preview/index.html) for you to work with.

 Create a `gradle.properties` file and fill in the signing-certificate properties.
 Use `tools/gradle.properties.tpl` as template.